-Induction is when your doctor starts your labor for you, instead of waiting for it to happen naturally when your baby is ready.
-It is becoming standard practice for obstetricians to induce labor.
+Induction is when your doctor starts your labor instead of waiting for it to happen naturally when you and your baby are ready.
+It’s becoming standard practice for obstetricians to induce labor.
 There is no good medical reason for, or research supporting, this procedure which is being carried out so widely.
 It is obviously very convenient for the doctor.
 Often, it is sold to mother’s as being a good thing to be able to schedule your labor.

 Pitocin, the drug of choice for inductions, is specifically approved by the FDA only for induction of labor when it is medically indicated.
 See the article about pitocin in the Birth section of this blog for more information.
-Pitocin is a synthetic form of oxytocin.
+Pitocin is a synthetic form of oxytocin that speeds everything up.

 In a natural birth the baby is the one who initiates the labor, releasing a chemical which begins the contractions.
-When baby does not get to start her own labor, she misses a crucial piece of important imprinting that will make it hard for her to initiate in her life.
-She may find it difficult to feel her internal impulse to initiate, and start.
+When baby does not get to start her own labor she misses a crucial piece of important imprinting that will make it hard for her to initiate in her life.
+She may find it difficult to feel her internal impulse to initiate, and get started.
 What does this mean?
 Think about how many times a day you move through the sequence of beginning something, moving through the middle of the activity to the end, finish it and then integrate your experience afterward.
 What comes first in this process is the impulse inside of you to do the activity or project.
 When your child has had their labor induced this very important internal impulse can often not be accessed.
-Instead of this healthy, necessary, and natural initiating impulse there will be an imprint of the induction which says “someone will come from outside of you to start things up”.
+Instead of this healthy, necessary, and natural initiating impulse there will be an imprint of the induction which says “someone will come from outside of me to start things up”.
 Often people who have been induced will forever be waiting for something or someone from the outside to come and make ‘it’ happen for them, this is the imprint in action.
-They can’t get going by themselves, they have lost the ability to have a felt sense of their own inner impulse to initiate.
-Another way this can manifest, is that your child may be able to initiate but it will have the quality of pitocin about it.
-Each drug used in birth has its own character which becomes part of the way it expresses itself as an imprint.
-Pitocin’s character is speedy, revved, unrelenting, with no space for relaxation or letting down.
+They can’t get going by themselves, they have lost the ability to have a felt sense of their own inner impulse to initiate or begin.
+Your child may be able to initiate but it could have the quality of pitocin.
+Each drug used in birth has its own character, which becomes part of the way it expresses itself within an imprint.
+Pitocin’s character is speedy, revved, unrelenting with no space for relaxation or letting down.
 Initiation with pitocin imprinting could look very revved or fast, perhaps even impulsive in its energy.

 There is a big difference between doing something in your own time, when you are ready, and doing it on someone else’s time when you are not ready.
 People who have been induced can find it difficult to be told what to do, or when to do it.
 They can also need someone else to tell them what to do, and when.
-It just depends on how it imprints.
+It depends on how it imprints.
 When I work with induced children the issue of being able to feel ready before doing something is always present in the Prenatal & Birth Play environment as we support them to find their own impulse and pacing.

-In most cases there is no medical reason for the majority of inductions given, and they do have an emotional and psychological impact as well as a physical one.
+In most cases there is no medical reason for the majority of inductions given and they have an emotional and psychological impact as well as a physical one.

 Cutting edge insights into: